irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 - Input
 ---

 Suppose we are using a fixed-time step to update the game and we're at the begin of a new frame.
-Then, the keyboard input events that were fired are requested and handled via callbacks or similar, making a character to jump or shoot in an enemy.
-What is the problem with that?
+Each frame keyboard input events are fired and handled immediately (e.g. callbacks), making a character to jump or shoot in an enemy.
+What is the problem with this?

-The problem is that inputs handled directly (e.g. callbacks) without some kind of pre-processing step approaches the game simulation into an event-based application.
-We all know that games aren't event based applications even though there are game events to be handled in a game.
-That's particularly important when we're using a fixed time step simulation.
+The problem is that inputs handled directly without some kind of pre-processing approaches the game into an event-based application.
+Games are not event based applications even though there are game events to be handled in a game.
+Input pre-processing is important when we're using a fixed time step simulation.

-In this post I'll show you one approach that handles keyboard input on Windows assuming that the game is been updated using a fixed-time step.
-However, the concept extends to basically any other input device.
-In order to not go futher into the subject (i.e. describing high-level game input logging/mapping/contexts) I'll only describe a solution for the previous problem and after that provide an Windows implementation which uses the concept of buffered inputs and multithreading.
+In this post I'll show you one approach that handles keyboard inputs on Windows assuming that a fixed-time step is being used to updated the game (timer).
+We will be using the keyboard here as our input device but the concept can be extended to any input device.
+In order to not go futher into the subject (for example, describing more complex input systems) I'll only describe a solution for the previous problem and after this I'll provide a Windows implementation of a keyboard input system which uses the concept of buffered inputs and multithreading.

 ## Acknowledgment